 Major structural modifications to the original YF-23 design would see the separation between the engines increased to allow for an extended weapons bay, and the (possible) addition of canard/leading edge extensions - which would function within the subsonic flight envelope.
-The aircraft might feature a blown wing or a large air break in order to lower landing speeds.
+The aircraft might feature a blown wing or a large air brake in order to lower landing speeds.

 The basic USN design changes to the YF-23 can be seen in the following image (note the extended undercarriage):